The Mering thesis and the roots of consensus history

 Most of the men in our town, my father included, worked for the local copper mines, so we were solidly blue collar.
 Some of our classmates had fathers who did other things–managed the J. C. Penney store in town, operated a mortuary, owned a movie theater, or taught school.
-Two of my classmates had fathers who were doctors; one lived across the street from my uncle, who was an automobile mechanic.
+Two of my classmates had fathers who were doctors; one of those doctors lived across the street from my uncle, who was an automobile mechanic.
 But we had no cliques based on wealth or class.
 We went to each other’s birthday parties and slumber parties, played in band together, ate at the same tables in the lunch room.

 Those blue-collar fathers of ours were able to afford to buy houses for their families.
 And they were able to stay at the same job for 30 or 35 years until retirement.
 We had stable, comfortable lives.
 We had a television for as long as I can remember, which we watched together in the evenings as a family.
 We had a brand-new 1957 Ford Fairlane 500, two-tone mint green and white.
-Our fathers carpooled before carpooling was invented, and they Brough home Mexican food every Friday after cashing their weeks paychecks.
+Our fathers carpooled before carpooling was invented, and they brought home Mexican food every Friday after cashing their weeks paychecks.
 We took piano lessons and played in the band.
 We had all we wanted and more.

 Significantly, our mothers did not have to work.
-Some did, usually at part-time jobs, but most were ale to greet us when we got home for lunch and after school.
+Some did, usually at part-time jobs, but most were able to greet us when we got home for lunch and after school.
 They were in the PTA, and they saw all of our school programs.
 They prepared our meals, and we sat down to eat as families.
 They helped with school work, supervised piano practice, drilled us on words for the spelling bee.
 We didn’t have babysitters or daycare centers because our mothers were able to stay home.

 Religion and values

 Everyone I knew went to church.
-In fact, the post-War 1950s actually an increase in church attendance, which has been falling ever since–most rapidly in the last decade.
+In fact, the post-War 1950s actually witnessed an increase in church attendance, which has been falling ever since–most rapidly in the last decade.
 We Baby Boomers could still be counted on to understand biblical allusions in literature–Abraham and Isaac, the handwriting on the wall, the Prodigal Son, the Four Horsemen of the Apocalypse.
 More significantly, we learned the values inherent in a Christian upbringing.
 We were horrified to learn that someone cheated in school.
 If we didn’t always respect our elders, we certainly didn’t talk back to them.

 We learned early and well the importance of responsibility.
 We did our work, we showed up on time, and we were proud of a job well done.
 We competed for academic honors, for top spot in spelling and math contests, for the first seat in Mr. Scarborough’s seventh-grade science class, for first chair in the band.
-The boys who play in the Little League competed for first place, and only the winners got trophies.
+The boys who played in the Little League competed for first place, and only the winners got trophies.
 We learned self-discipline, and if we didn’t, we learned the other kind, sometimes at the end of a paddle or a switch.
 That is, we learned that actions have consequences, and sometimes they can be unpleasant.

 We were mostly innocent of sex.
 It was something we knew vaguely about, but we didn’t talk about it, and we certainly didn’t emblazon it on billboards or broadcast it on television–those primitive equivalents of today’s social-media platforms.
 When we were in the fifth grade, the school nurse gathered all the girls for instruction about menstruation, and we were cautioned not to let the boys see the little pink books we received in the bargain.
 When we were in tenth grade accelerated biology, we had two required readings besides the textbook, The Health Hucksters and one of the books about sex in the school library.
 We did not report on the latter selection, nor did we talk about it in class.
 The people with whom I was close were all virgins when we graduated from high school, or if they weren’t, they wouldn’t have told their friends, who would have been horrified.
 Indeed, when two of our friends were quietly whisked out of school, we only slowly learned the truth–that they were pregnant–nor did we talk about their plight except to note that we were horrified.
-Miss Rice, the gym teacher, had a gruff voice and a masculine bearing, and some of our parents whispered that she liked other women, but we didn’t really understand what that meant. we had many other things to think about besides today’s twin obsessions, gender and sexuality.
+Miss Rice, the gym teacher, had a gruff voice and a masculine bearing, and some of our parents whispered that she liked other women, but we didn’t really understand what that meant.
+We had many other things to think about besides today’s twin obsessions, gender and sexuality.

 Culture and tradition

 Clearly, those values inculcated into us as children of the fifties have been lost in favor of other more politically-correct ones such as diversity and tolerance and open-mindedness.
-But in my view, the most important thing lost from the time when I was growing up is the idea that there is something known as American culture. we might have surnames ending in vowels, but we were Americans without hyphens.
+But in my view, the most important thing lost from the time when I was growing up is the idea that there is something known as American culture.
+We might have had surnames ending in vowels, but we were Americans without hyphens.
 Although this idea had little to do with patriotism, we were certainly reared to be patriotic.
 We sang the national anthem and said the Pledge of Allegiance and marched in parades for Veterans’ Day and the Fourth of July.

-But “Take Me Out to the Ballgame” was as much a part of the national Zeitgeist as was “The Star-Spangle Banner,” and both were part of our heritage as Americans.
+But “Take Me Out to the Ballgame” was as much a part of the national Zeitgeist as was “The Star-Spangled Banner,” and both were part of our heritage as Americans.
 As Louis Hartz argued, the American culture we valued was not one of geographic or ethnic origin, but of a brief but shared history.
 We understood that the United States is part of Western culture and accepted that our origins are British.
 We studied American literature in the eleventh grade, beginning somewhere around Hawthorne, and British literature in the twelfth.
-We knew the same nursery rhymes and fairy tales, we played he see games of jacks and Monopoly, and we watched the same shows on television; in truth, with three channels, we had little choice.
+We knew the same nursery rhymes and fairy tales, we played the same games of jacks and Monopoly, and we watched the same shows on television; in truth, with three channels, we had little choice.
 We lay on our backs in the grass and watched for satellites on summer evenings; we listed to the city band playing on the courthouse steps; we lowered the flag and wept together when President Kennedy was killed.